ElvinLit/ElvinLit/README.md

 ### Welcome!

 My name is Elvin Li, and I am a second year student at the University of California, San Diego.
-I am currently double majoring in Mathematics - Computer Science (B.S.), and Specialization in Machine Learning and Neural Computation (B.S.).
+I am currently double majoring in Mathematics - Computer Science (B.S.), and Machine Learning and Neural Computation (B.S.).

 Currently looking for research positions for machine learning, statistics, and applied mathematics.